mge-engine/mge/docsrc/manual/core/utilities.rst

 .. doxygenfunction:: mge::checked_cast

-Debugger Breakpoint
+Debugging
 -------------------

-Sometimes it may be useful to programmatically raise a debug breakpoint, i.e. stop execution when inside a debuggger.
-This is abstracted by :any:`mge::call_debugger`
+C++26 proposes an API to interact with the debugger, i.e.
+- raise a breakpoint
+- check if a debugger is attached
+- check if a debugger is attached and break
+The proposed API is implemented in the ``mge`` namespace.

+.. doxygenfunction:: mge::breakpoint

+.. doxygenfunction:: mge::breakpoint_if_debugging

-.. doxygenfunction:: mge::call_debugger
+.. doxygenfunction:: mge::is_debugger_present